 18 Sep What to Do if Your Tooth Falls Out

 When a tooth falls out or gets knocked out of your mouth, this is called, in dentist-speak, an avulsed tooth.
-It’s one of the most serious dental emergencies you might face for multiple reasons, primarily because permanent teeth don’t grow back like baby teeth do.
+It’s one of the most serious dental emergencies you might face for multiple reasons, primarily because permanent teeth don’t grow back as baby teeth do.
 If your tooth can’t be fixed, you’ll have to decide how to handle the new gap in your teeth.

 While more than 178 million people have lost at least one tooth in adulthood, you don’t have to accept a lost tooth as inevitable.
 Here’s what you need to do if your tooth falls out.

 If your tooth falls out or is knocked out of your mouth, there’s a chance it can be re-implanted back into your gum.
 You need to see your emergency dentist in Phoenix or Mesa as soon as possible.
 The window for re-implantation is about an hour so you don’t want to delay in getting in to see the dentist.

 Do these things to help preserve your tooth and increase your chances for a successful reimplantation.